BernhardHumm/AAI/manuscript/08_Complex_Event_Processing.md

 2. What is a message broker?
 2. What is a CEP engine?
 1. Explain the difference between data access in a DBMS versus a CEP engine?
+2. Explain filter, pattern matching, value progression analysis and time progression analysis.
+3. How can CEP be used for semantic enrichment?
 1. Name prominent CEP products